VDuchauffour/python-package-template/README.md

 - a `pre-commit` pipeline which apply the same dependencies
 - a `pyproject.toml` file which define the configuration of the dependencies.
 You can use it later with your favorite package manager like `Poetry` or `PDM` with commands, resp. `poetry init` and `pdm init`
+- a `flake8` config file

-The `requirements-dev.txt` file which contains development dependencies.
+- a `requirements-dev.txt` file which contains development dependencies.
+- a minimalist `setup.py`

 ### Github actions